cedricmoorejr/neural-network-stock_prices/README.md

 Next we will prepare the data in such a way that its suitable for training an LSTM.
-To do that, I created a class called sequences.
+To do that, I created a class called sequence.
 LSTM models are a type of recurrent neural network (RNN) that are capable of learning patterns and dependencies in sequential data.
 To train an LSTM model, the input data needs to be structured as sequences, where each sequence represents a pattern of input features over a certain time window.

 By creating sequences from the original data, the LSTM model can learn the temporal dependencies and patterns in the data.
 Each input sequence (X) corresponds to a set of previous data points, and the target value (y) is the next data point following that sequence.
 In this way, the model can learn to predict the next data point based on the preceding sequence.